demeringo/scaph2cc/README.md

 # scaph2cc

-A small utility to filter and convert Scaphandre json output to a format suitable for CarbonCrush.
+A small utility to filter and convert ⚡ Scaphandre json output to a format suitable for 🌳 CarbonCrush API.

 ## Usage

+The CLI expects that you provide:
+- the scaphandre json analysis file as input
+- the name of the file to be generated
-Provide the relevant process name that you want to use to filter the results.
+- the process name that you want to use to filter the input file
+- additional carbon crush metadata:
+  - application id
+  - ci branch measured
+  - url of the current ci pipeline
+  - commit id

+It returns a json summary file that can be ingested by CarbonCrush API.

 ```bash
 cargo run -- -i tests/scaphandre-full-report.json -o tests/carbon-crush-data.json --app-id myapp-123 --branch master --ci-pipeline-url "http://ci.com/master/123456" --process-name stress-ng --commit-sha d50e3b5ed5c27a848008abd5beb3d9e6c37c3f33